jerryaoverton/business-model-simulation/iris/README.md

 models <- read.csv("sim1.csv")

 #select a subset of the models that corresponds to the strategy of
-#using existing social networks to accelareate the creation of a brand
+#creating and selling novel iris breeds

-#the strategy is modeled after the open business model. the idea is to
+#the strategy is to use the novelty of the new iris breeds to attract new
-#build brand taping into social networks interested in public service.
-#this strategy increases both the reach of the brand and the network
-#effect of the consumers.
-We model the strategy with the assumption of
+#adopters through advertising and word of mouth. we model the strategy
-#higher potential consumers and high coefficients of imitation
+#with the assumption of a high coefficient of innovation and imitation

-businessmodel <- models[models$pcn2 > 65,]
+businessmodel <- models[models$inv2 > .05,]
-businessmodel <- businessmodel[businessmodel$imt2 > .75,]
+businessmodel <- businessmodel[businessmodel$imt2 > .5,]

 #remove the unnecessary id column
 businessmodel$X <- NULL

 #store the strategy file for subsequent analysis
-write.csv(businessmodel, file="smartcity.businessmodel.csv", row.names=FALSE)
+write.csv(businessmodel, file="iris.businessmodel.csv", row.names=FALSE)
 ```

-The following is a description of fields contained in the `smartcity.businessmodel.csv` file:
+The following is a description of fields contained in the `iris.businessmodel.csv` file:

 Field | Description | Range
 --- | --- | ---